apache/cordova-docs/docs/en/edge/config_ref/index.md

  # Using config.xml

-Apps built using Adobe® PhoneGap™ Build can be set up either through our web interface, or by using a `config.xml`.
+Apps built using Adobe PhoneGap Build can be set up either through our web interface, or by using a `config.xml`.
 The `config.xml` file, as specified in the [W3C widget specification](http://www.w3.org/TR/widgets/), allows developers to